 Max Harlow

-Max Harlow works on the visual and data journalism team at the Financial Times, focusing on investigations.
-He also runs Journocoders, a group for journalists to develop technical skills for use in their reporting.
+Max Harlow is a data reporter at Bloomberg News.
+He also runs Journocoders, a community group for journalists to develop technical skills for use in their reporting.

 Summer Conference Event